 'We dreamed about going to the camps where it will be better.
 At least you have freedom to move around within the limits of the camp.
-Within about a month and a half or so, the train came and they took us to a camp called hundred miles, but it took about three days to travel there by train.
+Within about hundred miles, but it took about three days to travel there by train.
 And the same conditions that we had before in the compartments.
 The same packed like sardines.